angelamu2012/COMS6998/README.md

 ```

 **Evaluation**
-Running detection_summarization.py creates 3 text files consisting of the emotion detection prediction results and generated summaries.
-2 files are generated for generated summaries, one which is formatted such that it's easy to compare the generated summary with the target, annotated summary, and one which is used in metrics.ipynb to compute the BERTScore.
+Running detection_summarization.py creates 3 text files consisting of the emotion detection prediction results (detection_output...txt) and generated summaries.
+2 files are generated for generated summaries, one which is formatted such that it's easy to compare the generated summary with the target (summaries_output...txt), annotated summary, and one which is used in metrics.ipynb to compute the BERTScore (summaries_output_for_bert...txt).
 It also creates a JSON file consisting of F-scores and ROUGE scores.
 A placeholder value is generated for the BERTScore in the JSON file.
 The corresponding generated summaries text file is fed into metrics.ipynb to calculate the BERTScore and replace the placeholder value.